Mohammed-Salameh/Hypervisors/Ovirt Node Deployment & Configuration.md

-# Deploying oVirt Node via ISO on a Physical Server using ILO/IDRAC

 ### Step 1: Access Server Management
 - Access the server's Integrated Lights Out (ILO) or Integrated Dell Remote Access Controller (IDRAC) interface, depending on whether you are using an HP server or a Dell server respectively.